kennygrage/epicAddressBook/README.md

 $ composer install

 ```
-This will pull in what ever packages are used.
+This will pull in all packages that are used.

 Start your php server in the directory: